ALSchwalm/PuppyJusticeAutomated/README.md

 License
 =======

-If The code in this project is licensed under the terms of the GPLv3.
+The code in this project is licensed under the terms of the GPLv3.
 See LICENSE.md for details.